Frequently Asked Questions

 No, we do not allow any vehicles into any of the fields at any time.

-If you come during the week, we can accommodate single moms and seniors in need of assistance in finding, cutting and bringing your tree to the sales barn.
+If you come during the week, we can assist single moms and seniors in need of assistance in finding, cutting and bringing your tree to the sales barn.
 On weekends, we are not able to assist.
+If you are coming to get a large 10 ft or taller tree, bring your own muscle as we cannot assist on weekends.
+Plan on needing 3 or 4 strong men to bring in a 11 foot tall Colorado Blue Spruce.

 If you can come during the week, we are not as busy and some families with small children and other adults enjoy the quiet atmosphere.
 We stay open until dark every day, so families can come to the farm after school with plenty of time to select a tree.
 Historically, the first weekend in December is our busiest time.